SCENE 01 / LOCATION SCOUTING SERVICES

 5,000+ Documented Sites

 Our location library covers everything from Shibuya crossings to remote mountain shrines.
 Each entry includes photos, coordinates, access notes, and seasonal info.
-We built this over many years of actual production work.
+We built it over many years of real production work.

 Proper Technical Surveys

-We don't just take pretty pictures.
+We do not just take pretty pictures.
 Can you get a generator in there?
 Is there parking for base camp?
-What's the noise situation at 6am?
+What is the noise like at 6am?
 We answer these questions before you waste time on site visits.

 Navigating Japanese Permits

-Japan's permit system can frustrate even experienced producers.
-We handle the applications, the agreements, the follow-ups.
-You shouldn't have to learn Japanese bureaucracy just to shoot a commercial.
+Japan's permit system can stump even seasoned producers.
+We handle the applications, the agreements, and the follow-ups.
+You should not have to learn Japanese bureaucracy just to shoot a commercial.

 Scouting Statistics